Rigidity of Frameworks Supported on Surfaces: Graph Theory

-(ii) $\C$ is closed under subgraph extensions in the sense that, if $H$ is a vertex induced subgraph of $G$ and if $H$ and $G/H$ are in $\C$ then so too is $G$. \end{definition}

-\begin{thm} Let $\C$ be a Henneberg complete family of maximally independent graphs of type $2$.
-If $\C$ contains $K_4$ then $\C$ contains every maximally independent graph of type $2$ except, possibly, the singleton graph $K_1$. \end{thm}
+{\begin{defn} An extension move $H \to G$ in the class of simple graphs is an inclusion map $H \to G$ such that $G/ H$ is a simple graph.
+A $(2,2)$-tight extension move (or simply an extension move if the context is clear) is an extension move $H \to G$ for which $H, G$ and $G/ H$ are $(2,2)$ tight. \end{defn} }

+{ \begin{thm} Every $(2,2)$-tight simple graph with more than one vertex can be obtained from $K_4$ through a finite sequence of Henneberg moves and $(2,2)$-tight extension moves. \end{thm}}

-\begin{proof} Suppose that there is a graph $G_*$ which is maximally independent of type $2$, which is not contained in $\C$ and which has at least one edge.
+{ \begin{proof} Suppose that there is a nonsingleton graph $G_*$ which is $(2,2)$-tight and which is not derivable using the three moves.
 Suppose also that $G_*$ has a minimal number of vertices amongst such graphs.
-If $K_4$ is in $\C$ then by Proposition \ref{p:lamanplusonegraph} $G_*$ is not Laman plus one.
-By Lemma \ref{l:alternative} $G_*$ is either the singleton graph or has a proper vertex induced maximally independent subgraph $H$, with $G_*/H$ also maximally independent of type $2$.
-In the latter case, by minimality, $H$ and $G_*/H$ are in $\C$ and so $G_*$ is also in $\C$ which is not the case. \end{proof}
+By Proposition \ref{p:lamanplusonegraph} $G_*$ is not Laman-plus-one.
+Thus (ii) in Lemma \ref{l:alternative} holds for some subgraph $H$.
+But in this case the quotient $G/ H$ is simple and by previous remarks it is $(2,2)$ tight.
+Thus $G_*$ has an inverse extension move, contrary to its definition. \end{proof}}

-We now obtain the Nash-Williams characterisations mentioned in the introduction as the equivalences between (i) and (ii) in the next two theorems.
+We now use the inductive characterisations to obtain a straightforward deduction of the spanning tree characterisations mentioned in the introduction, namely the equivalences between (i) and (ii) in the next two theorems.
+The first characterisation is due to Recski \cite{Rec} where the proof is based on determinental expansions.
+See also Whiteley \cite{whi-1} for a matroidal proof.
+The second characterisation was obtained by Nash-Williams in \cite{N-W}, through analysis of critical set partitions, where additionally $k$-fold spanning tree decompositions are also characterised.

-In a similar spirit, Crapo \cite{cra} showed that maximally independent graphs of type 3 are exactly the graphs which have a 3T2 decomposition.
-This is a decomposition into 3 edge disjoint trees such that each vertex is in exactly 2 of them and no subgraph with at least one edge is spanned by subgraphs of two of the three trees.
-Spanning tree decompositions are of interest because they produce efficient polynomial time algorithms for checking generic minimal rigidity, whereas algorithms based on checking that all subgraphs satisfy the independence type are exponential in the number of vertices.
-See Graver, Servatius and Servatius \cite{gra-ser-ser} for more details on this approach.

 A graph $H=(V,E)$ is said to be an edge-disjoint union of $k$ spanning trees if there is a partition $E_1, \dots , E_r$ of $E$ such that the subgraphs $(V, E_1), \dots , (V, E_r)$ are (connected) trees.